krysopath/readonly-docker-example/README.md

 # run container processes as random user

-If you still own the randoms user group, then you can use that to allow writes.
+If you have to run processes as random user and read-only enabled, then you can use this example configuration to allow writes, while the container filesystem is read only.

 demo:
 ```